Welcome! We are glad that you are here! If you like, follow me on Pinterest, G+, Twitter, Facebook and Subscribe to BJ's

 |Step by step....|

-Additional Reference Letters can be fun to do, and also a big help in getting your teen into college!
-I have a chapter on this in my book, Homeschooling High School with College in Mind.
+Additional Reference Letters are also a big help in getting your teen into college!
+I have a chapter on that in my book, Homeschooling High School with College in Mind.

 Other reference letters can come from leaders of your student's activities, such as 4H, volunteering, a supervisor from your teen's part time job, a pastor, a church youth leader....anyone who knows your student well.